Niinleslie/MesKit/Visualization.md

 ### 7.8 Mutational Signature
-In order to get a phyligenetic tree, this function can define branches' set relationship by re-labeling their tumor sample barcode from the smallest set.
+In order to get a phylogenetic tree, this function can define branches' set relationship by re-labeling their tumor sample barcode from the smallest set.
 And it will calcualte each branch's mutational signature weight according to cosmic reference and pick the maxium.
 Finally, a data frame includes each set/branch's mutational signature will be offered.